Peace lines: History

 The most prominent peace lines in the past few years separate the nationalist Falls Road and unionist Shankill Road areas of West Belfast; the nationalist Short Strand from the unionist Cluan Place areas of East Belfast, the unionist Corcrain Road and the nationalist Obins Drive in Portadown and the unionist Fountain Estate and nationalist Bishop Street area of Derry.

 In 2008, a public discussion began about how and when the peace lines could be removed.
 Belfast City Council agreed to develop a strategy regarding the removal of peace walls on 1 September 2011.
 At the end of 2011, several local community initiatives resulted in the opening of a number of interface structures for a trial period.
 A study was released in 2012 indicating that 69% of residents believe that the peace walls are still necessary because of potential violence.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme to support local communities who want to work towards beginning to remove the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

 In 2017, the Belfast Interface Project published a study entitled "Interface Barriers, Peacelines & Defensive Architecture" that identified 97 separate walls, barriers and interfaces in Belfast.
 A history of the development of these structures can be found at the Peacewall Archive.

 In September 2017, the Northern Ireland Department of Justice published its Interface Programme, established to deliver the commitment made by the Northern Ireland Executive to remove all Interface structures by 2023 under the Together: Building a United Community Strategy.
+By the end of 2023, more than 100 barriers still remained, but none had gone up since 2008.
+Surveyed in 2022, 83% stated they wanted the peace walls to come down.